efournier92/SQL-Sales-Importer/README.md

 #SQL Sales Importer

 This is an exercise I did to practice defining a database schema to store information in a normalized format.
+I built the example code for a company called Korning, which manufactures glass, ceramics, and related materials.

-`app.rb` contains a script to import data from a `sales.csv`, and write it to a PSQL database.
+`app.rb` contains a script to import data from a `sales.csv`, and write it to a PostgresSQL database.

 ###DB Setup Instructions